BrandonKS337/API-Development-Project/exercise_3/README.md

 - The system should be able to create users
 - The users should be able to create multiple posts (posts should be very basic, title/desc/img)
 - other users should be able to like the posts and comment on them

+copy and pasted this code into previous exercise to just update both files for sequelize requirement.